p-gen/smenu/README.rst

 How to install it?
 ==================
-Once the build process has finished, a simple ``make install`` with the appropriate privileges will do it.
+Once the build process is complete, a simple ``make install`` with the appropriate privileges will do it.

 Issue vs Discussion.